Post #2, March 25, 2013 by Jon

 While not entirely analogous, think of Chernobyl in the Ukraine-the site of the world’s most famous nuclear catastrophe.
 The immediate area is still a no-go zone, too polluted with radioactivity that will not abate in our lifetimes or in a few lifetimes to follow.
 The downside to introducing such long lasting pollutants into the environment, intentionally or accidentally- whether chemical or radioactive, is that the earth is negatively affected for a much longer time than anybody wants or can tolerate.
 That, therefore, negatively affects us as inhabitants of the earth and consumers of its bounty.
 Concerning pesticides, it is not ideal to have very long lasting chemicals active in the ground where we live; if those chemicals don’t break down, future ill effects may plague that plot and nearby inhabitants for a very long time.
 Furthermore, water sources might be affected and the food chain is at even greater risk of contamination.
 As stewards and inhabitants of the Earth, we can’t let that be the case.

-Today, chemicals used to eliminate the threat of termites to homes are much safer for the environment, less “permanent” or “residual” in the soil, much better targeted towards the actual pests concerned (there is less collateral damage to “good” organisms), and essentially better for us all by being better for our planet.
+Today, chemicals used to eliminate the threat of termites to homes are a much safer green ecofriendly pest control for the environment, less “permanent” or “residual” in the soil, much better targeted towards the actual pests concerned (there is less collateral damage to “good” organisms), and essentially better for us all by being better for our planet.
 The trade off is that the chemicals don’t provide protection as long lasting as the old school pesticides.
 That might seem like a big trade off but considering our reliance on a healthy Earth, it is actually a very small sacrifice to make.
 I would argue that it is an essential sacrifice.

 People must understand that standard liquid termiticides used to pretreat home sites today are potent for approximately 8 years, give or take.
 They must also understand that homes old enough to have been pretreated by the older classes of pesticides can often be considered to have outlived even those unhealthily durable chemicals.
 Essentially, if you own a home a decade or more old, you REALLY need to be aware of the risk your home is facing.
 It is quite possible that everything will be okay, that the bullet chamber the hammer clicks on in your game of Russian roulette is empty.
 However, I have seen many cases in which that hope turned out to be woefully misplaced.
 Termites do exist and they do eat wood and sometimes that wood is part of one’s home.
 When that happens, one’s investment takes a big hit and much more money is spent than if proper precautions had been in place from the beginning and if proper maintenance of protection had been performed.